Cosedn/SC21Program/Tensor Factorization GPU/Readme.md

 }
 ```

 The sum of threads of each CUDA kernel function will be BLOCK_NUM \* THREAD_NUM.
 If BLOCK_NUM \* THREAD_NUM > NONZEROS_NUM, some threads will not process nonzeros.
-BLOCK_NUM \* THREAD_NUM < NONZEROS_NUM, some threads will process more than 1 nonzeros.
+BLOCK_NUM \* THREAD_NUM < NONZEROS_NUM, some threads will process more than one nonzeros.

-The output of each program is "record" file, which includes RMSE results and "average time per loop".
-The "average time per loop" is the total time of iterations devided by MAX_ITER.
+The output of each program is a file named "record", which includes RMSE results and "average time per loop".
+The "average time per loop" is the total time of iterations divided by MAX_ITER.
 The program currently does not output more details such as the training result of U, V, W and R. To see them, you need to write the print code yourself.

 ## 2 Platform

-We test the four programs on TianHe2 GPU Platform.
-The hardware and software information of TianHe2 GPU Platform is as follows:
+We test the four programs on the Tianhe2 GPU Platform.
+The hardware and software information of the Tianhe2 GPU Platform is as follows:

 - Hardware:
   - Operating System: CentOS 7, Linux version 3.10.0-327.el7.x86_64
   - CPU: Intel Xeon E5-2660 v3 CPU 2.60 GHz, 10 cores
   - RAM：256GB
   - GPU: NVIDIA Tesla K80 GPU, 4992 CUDA cores (26 multiprocessors, 192 CUDA cores each multiprocessor), 24GB Global Memory
   - Node: Each node has 1 CPU and 2 GPUs.
 Each GPU has two independent devices, and each GPU device has 13 multiprocessors.
-Each node has 4 GPU devices.
+Each node has 4 GPU devices
 - Software:
   - Compiler: nvcc (NVIDIA CUDA 8.0, C++ 11)